ITT Technical Institute-Norwood (Norwood - 02062) (Closed 2016)

-The teacher population of 18 teachers has grown by 200% over five years.
+- The teacher population of 21 teachers has stayed relatively flat over five years.

 - ITT Technical Institute, Norwood, is one of a network of coeducational, non-denominational private postsecondary educational institutions owned and operated by ITT Educational Services, Inc., a Delaware corporation.
 ITT Technical Institute was founded December 1, 1959 as Teletronic Technical Institute.
 In July 1965, the name was changed to Sams Technical Institute.
 International Telephone & Telegraph Corporation acquired the school in 1966.
 The name of the school was changed in September 1970 to ITT Technical Institute.
 The school moved to its present location in September 1996.
 The school now offers associate of applied science degree programs of study in Computer and Electronics Engineering Technology, Computer Drafting and Design and Information Technology, a bachelor of applied science degree program of study in Automated Manufacturing Technology and bachelor of science degree programs of study in Business Adminstration, Data Communication Systems Technology, Digital Entertainment and Game Design, Electronics and Communications Engineering Technology, Industrial Automation Engineering Technology, Information Systems Security, Software Engineering Technology and Technical Project Management.
 Other branches of ITT Technical Institute are located in Norfolk, Virginia, Norwood, Massachusetts, Woburn Massachusetts, Louisville, Kentucky and Arnold, Missouri.
 ITT Technical Institute, Norwood, Massachusetts opened in June 1990 offering an Electronics Technology program.
 The school now offers associate degree programs of study in Computer and Electronics Technology, Computer Drafting and Design and Information Technology.
 ITT Technical Institute occupies approximately 26,500 square feet of space.
 The space consists of classrooms, a library, a student lounge, as well as administrative offices.
 Parking for students, staff and visitors is adjacent to the building.
 Special facilities for disabled individuals include specially equipped restroom facilities and drinking fountains.
 The college is accredited by the Accrediting Council for Independent Colleges and Schools to award associate in applied science degrees.